RIPE-NCC/ripe-database-documentation/docs/11.How-to-Query-the-RIPE-Database/06-Registration-Data-Access-Protocol.md

 ## Help

-The help path segment return a valid RDAP object containing the default set of notices for the service.
-The rdapConformance element in the response include the extension identifiers for all the extensions implemented.
+The help path segment returns a valid RDAP object containing the default set of notices for the service.
+The rdapConformance element in the response includes the extension identifiers for all the extensions implemented.

 Syntax:
 ```